For daily wit & wisdom, sign up for the Almanac newsletter.

-Want to raise your own backyard chickens?
-Here’s a beginner’s guide to bringing up baby, from purchasing baby chickens to keeping a happy coop.
+Excited to raise baby chicks?
+Here’s a beginner’s guide to bringing up baby—from buying baby chickens to getting chicks the right food to eat to keeping them healthy in the coop.

 There are a number of ways to go about getting chickens!
 Most often, chicks can be bought locally in the spring, from farm supply stores or small farms themselves.
 These days, you can even go online to order chicks and get them shipped to your door (or local post office).
 Then there’s always the “ask a friend with chickens to hatch some for you” approach.

 You can purchase chickens at several stages of development—it all depends on how long you’re willing to wait for eggs.

 Day-old chicks are available from hatcheries.
 Most farm suppliers do one or two chick orders a year, so you can get your chickens where you plan to get your feed.
 They’re usually under $3 each.
 You’ll have to wait about 6 months for eggs.